 A) If you were hired by the state before July 1, 2003, and have been rehired within two years of your termination date, you pay 20%.
 If you return to work with the state more than two years from the termination date, you pay 25%.
 For other scenarios, please visit the answers to common questions - employment status change section of our website.
 PREMIUM COST FOR NEW EMPLOYEES HIRED AFTER JUNE 30, 2003

-Q) If my salary changes, does it affect my costs or any GIC benefits?
+Q) If my salary changes, does it affect my costs for any GIC benefits?

-A) Yes, premiums and benefits for optional life insurance and/or Long Term Disability coverage are based on salary and age.
+A) Premiums and benefits for optional life insurance and/or Long Term Disability coverage are based on salary and age.
 See the rate section for details.

 Q) I work for an authority or state agency that is offering non-union Health Insurance, Long Term Disability or Life Insurance benefits through a non GIC vendor.
 Is this allowed?

 A) No. All state agencies including housing and redevelopment agencies who provide GIC benefits to their employees cannot offer any benefits through non-GIC carriers if the GIC provides these benefits.
 Refer your agency’s legal counsel to Section 5.02 of the GIC regulations for additional details.

 This information provided by the Group Insurance Commission .